 In the past, there have been studies that have estimated the amount of investment that is needed to meet energy access goals across Sub-Saharan Africa, but none have attempted to systematically analyze what finances these countries are actually committing to energy access, what is known about the disbursement of development finance for energy access, or the challenges facing energy access enterprises in delivering modern energy services to more people more affordably.
 This new report, “Energizing Finance: Scaling and Refining Finance in Countries with Large Energy Access Gaps,” does exactly that.
 Energizing Finance explores these questions and offers insights and pathways to help governments, development finance institutions, and other decision-makers to accelerate progress on energy access.
+Dive in to sustainable energy report here.

 The research is a series of reports done in partnership with the African Development Bank, Climate Policy Initiative, E3 Analytics, Practical Action Consulting, and the World Bank Group.
 It tracks and analyzes finance flows for electricity and clean cooking access in 20 countries predominantly in Sub-Saharan Africa and Asia that have significant energy access gaps.
 These countries account for 80% of the 1.06 billion people lacking electricity and 84% of the 3.04 billion living without clean cooking, identified in the Global Tracking Framework.
 Eleven of these countries additionally have explicit targets for electricity and/or clean cooking access in their nationally determined contribution under the Paris Agreement on climate change.
 These countries, dubbed ‘high-impact,’ cannot afford delays in making progress on energy access.